Does God exist?

 We have never seen God.
 We have never spoken with God.
 That is why the Atheists believe God does not exist.
 Atheists say "It is just a fantasy or a made up thing!"

-One of the proofs that God is the universe.
-But if we take a look at planes, cars, TVs, etc, it would be irrational if we say that all exist by themselves.
+If we take a look at planes, cars, TVs, etc, it would be irrational if we say that all exist by themselves.
 There must be people who make them!

 If the simple thing such as a matchstick has makers, then the universe that is far more complex must have a creator too!